I still don't think I belong up here. Batman:

 .
 Not to be confused with What Kind of Lame Power Is Heart, Anyway?

-, though this trope often overlaps with that one.
+though this trope often overlaps with them.
 Contrast with Lack of Empathy

 open/close all folders

 - In the 2001 version, Professor Koizumi.

 - Fuu from Samurai Champloo.

 - Towards the end of Gundam Wing the Romefeller Foundation, as perplexed as ever by these strange things people call morals, instate Relena Peacecraft as their leader on the basis of this trope.

 - Tower of God provides us with Baam, the Wide-Eyed Idealist and Rak, Jerk with a Heart of Gold.

 - Rock from Black Lagoon.
 He isn't much for violence like Revy and Dutch are, but he makes up for it by being the Lagoon Company's negotiator and "Villain in Training".
 He's also the most idealistic of the crew, which occasionally puts him at odds with the more cynical Revy.